nicopico-dev/n2rss/README.md

 extracted from selected newsletters.

 It will run an email check periodically for new emails on an inbox.
-A recognized email will be processed, while unrecognized email are left as-is.
+A recognized email will be processed, while an unrecognized email is left as-is.
 Once an email has been processed, it is marked as read.

-Each newsletter will map to a separate RSS feed, and each articles extracted from the newsletter publication will map to different RSS entry in the corresponding feed.
+Each newsletter will map to a separate RSS feed, and each article extracted from the newsletter publication will map to different RSS entry in the corresponding feed.

 | Newsletter          | URL                                                                  |
 |---------------------|----------------------------------------------------------------------|